 The Triumphant Mutual Fund/ETF Strategies allocate assets between five “no-load” mutual funds* and/or ETF’s** (~20% each) that are top rated in their respective categories.
 What follows are three models to choose from based on an investors personal needs and profile.

 During certain types of markets, and at the sole discretion of Triumphant portfolio managers, a holding of cash (money market fund) can be used in any amount for a period of time in order to minimize the effects of a down trending market.

 A growth strategy with a maximum of 14 positions where stock selection is derived predominantly from Investor’s Business Daily ® stock analysis tools that screen for fundamentally & technically superior stocks.
 The strategy allows for cash to be held in any amount as market conditions warrant.
 In certain situations sector, index and inverse ETF’s can be utilized as a part of the 14 positions in an attempt to diversify, enhance or hedge the portfolio, but are not meant to be long-term holdings.

 No-load, short-term income funds can also be utilized as an alternative to cash/money market funds.

-Invests in the S&P 500 Index ETF while employing a STOP protection discipline.
-This objective, rules-based strategy, is based on a set of technical indicators that create a signal to “sell” as a possible downtrend is developing, and conversely, create a signal to “buy” after a correction phase has run its course and the markets begin to recover and rally.
-The model is either 99% invested in the index ETF, or 100% in cash/cash equivalents, or in a combination of them at the discretion of the manager based on current risk levels in the market.
+Invests in sector or index ETF’s while employing a STOP protection discipline.
+This rules-based strategy is based on a set of technical indicators that create a signal to “sell” as a possible downtrend is developing, and conversely, create a signal to “buy” after a correction phase has run its course and the markets begin to recover and rally.
+The model is either invested in the ETF, or in cash/cash equivalents, or in a combination of them at the discretion of the manager based on current risk levels in the market.